ytgTonz/lalisure/docs/IMPLEMENTATION_PLAN.md

 - ✅ Comprehensive notification preferences system with granular control over email, SMS, and in-app notifications
 - ✅ In-app messaging system with real-time notification bell component and notification management
 - ✅ PostHog analytics integration with comprehensive event tracking for user behavior, policy interactions, claims, and payments
-- ✅ Stripe payment processing infrastructure with support for one-time payments, subscriptions, and payment methods
+- ✅ Payment processing infrastructure with support for one-time payments, subscriptions, and payment methods (migrated to Paystack in Phase 5.5)
 - ✅ Advanced notification tRPC router with role-based access control and bulk operations
 - ✅ Responsive notification preferences UI with test functionality for email and SMS
 - ✅ Analytics service with specialized tracking for home insurance business metrics
-- ✅ Stripe service with comprehensive payment processing, customer management, and billing features
+- ✅ Payment service with comprehensive processing, customer management, and billing features (migrated to Paystack in Phase 5.5)

 **Technical Achievements**:
 - Full notification system with email templates, SMS messaging, and in-app notifications
 - PostHog integration with user identification, page tracking, and comprehensive event analytics
-- Stripe integration with payment intents, customer management, subscriptions, and webhook support
+- Payment integration with payment intents, customer management, subscriptions, and webhook support (migrated to Paystack in Phase 5.5)
 - Type-safe notification management with Prisma schema updates
 - Responsive UI components for notification bell and preferences management
 - Comprehensive error handling and user feedback systems